Drilling Procedure

 Step 2 - The drilling and construction of the borehole

-Once the drilling authorization is obtained, the next phase is the actual drilling of the borehole.
-Many people are under the mistaken impression that when you simply drill, there is an immediate endless supply of water.
-There is a lot that needs to happen before this occurs.
-There are many drilling options available, but the general drilling method we use at Indepth water services is known as “down-the-hole” air flush rotary method.
-A pneumatic hammer and drill is operated at the end of the drill pipe and rapidly strikes the rock, while the drill pipe is slowly rotated.
-Shattered splinters of rock are removed from the borehole continuously by the air used to drive the hammer.
-This drilling process is noisy and can become dusty, muddy and very messy.
 Standard domestic boreholes are initially drilled at 215mm in diameter through topsoil and weathered overburden rock (the depth may vary depending on the actual level at which the most water is found).
 This facilitates the installation of steel casing of 153mm.
 Casing is usually only required through the unstable overburden.
 However, we recommend that all our boreholes be cased from top to bottom.
 The drillers will line the borehole with a slotted liner at lower levels to allow water to percolate and a solid liner near the surface to prevent migration of surface water into the well.

-On satisfactory completion of the borehole construction works, we use the compressor to carry out physical development works using an air-lifting method with occasional addition of biodegradable polymer or as will have been specified in order to achieve the desired goals of producing clean sediment-free water and improving aquifer permeability.
 Chemical development depends on the basis of observations made during drilling by the Supervisor.
 Calgon (Sodium hexametaphosphate) used as a dispersing agent to break down clay and other soil types is injected and allowed to settle in.
 After a little while; we use the air compressor to clean out the borehole using the air-lifting method.
-A concrete slab is finally constructed at the well head to act as a sanitary seal and to give the borehole works a neat finishing as well.
-Its size and thickness is dependent on the nature of the soil around the borehole.